 - a.
 Recitation TAs running recitation sections generally guide students through educational material designed to complement the material covered during the main class periods (usually a lecture). - b.
-Lab Lab TAs generally guide students through performing laboratory experiments as part of one of our laboratory courses. - c.
-Grader TAs that serve as graders generally grade homework and/or exams. - d.
-Mixed Some TAs may be assigned a mixture of duties (e.g., some grading work and some recitation work) in order to (1) cover all of our courses and (2) ensure that they are working a 20-hour work week on the average.
+Lab Lab TAs generally guide students through laboratory experiments as part of one of our laboratory courses. - c.
+Grader TAs that serve as graders generally grade homework and/or exams.
+Exams for all Graduate Core Courses must be graded by the Instructor. - d.
+Mixed Some TAs may be assigned a mixture of duties (e.g., some grading work and some recitation work) in order to (1) cover all of our instructional responsibilities and (2) ensure that they are working a 20-hour work week on the average.
+Most recitation and lab TAs will have some grading responsibilities. - e.
+Resource Room As part of the 20-hour work week, all TAs select the required number of hours to assist undergraduate students in the Physics Resource Room.
+Depending upon workload, some TAs will be exempt from Resource Room duties by the DGS and Graduate Administrator.